Update March 29, 2021: EV skills training now available at three additional colleges

 “The BCIT electric vehicle maintenance curriculum is another powerful example of how our institute is working directly with employers and government partners to deliver sustainability training where it’s needed most,” said Kathy Kinloch, president, BCIT.
 “This kind of flexible upskilling will be critical in growing the green workforce BC and Canada needs to meet our sustainability targets.”

-The BCIT EV Maintenance Training program will be available as a part-time studies course in early 2020.
-If you are interested in this program, please contact BCIT Automotive Program Coordinator Nick Zhang, 604-456-8041.
+If you are interested in the BCIT EV Maintenance Training program, please contact Automotive Program Coordinator Nick Zhang, 604-456-8041.